syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 Even if a flight recorder implemented ideal hardware security, it would still miss the elephant in the room: the reliance on [GPS](https://ciechanow.ski/gps/) to receive positioning data, which is not authenticated.

-For a couple hundred bucks, you can [buy a a software-defined radio](https://greatscottgadgets.com/hackrf/) and simulate GPS signals.
+For a couple hundred bucks, you can [buy a software-defined radio](https://greatscottgadgets.com/hackrf/) and simulate GPS signals.
 This allows you to craft entire tracklogs while being nearly undetectable, which is much easier to carry out than reverse-engineering using hardware probes.

 ## Does it really matter ?